Muscatine Salvation Army sees increased need, calls for donations

-MUSCATINE — This Friday, Lt.
-Greg Bock released an update regarding the Muscatine Salvation Army's response to COVID-19 and the various issues surrounding it.
+MUSCATINE — On Friday, Lt.
+Greg Bock released an update regarding the Muscatine Salvation Army's response to COVID-19.

-Bock said they have been increasing their assistance efforts throughout the month of March and going into April.
+Bock said they have increased their assistance efforts throughout the month of March and going into April.

 "We are coordinating with MSCA and are sharing our resources to ensure that we are feeding as many people as possible," he said.